 Everything is new.
 Enrolment systems, fees, placements, supervision and academic expectations all begin at once.
 Administrative processes are at their busiest at the start of the year.

-If something goes wrong, it often happens here.
-If a student exits before the semester closes, documentation and sign-off processes may not yet be complete.
+If something goes wrong before the semester closes, documentation and sign-off processes may not yet be complete.
+Limited records can mean limited evidence to take forward.

-Students with disabilities can face additional barriers.
+Disabled students can face additional barriers.
 Accessing disability services requires early planning and self-advocacy at a time when many students are already under pressure.

 Add a personal crisis, a health issue or a family emergency and administrative complexity can quickly become overwhelming.